Federal procurement, built for small-business contractors

 Honest scope

 No paragraph leaves the draft without your accept / edit / reject.
-Bid is not a "click to generate, click to submit" black box, and the workflow is built so it cannot become one.
+Bid is not a "click to generate, click to submit" black box, and the workflow is built so it can’t become one.

 FAQ